 Pre-reading Skill 6: Letter Knowledge

 This is understanding that every letter is different from the other, and it has its name and sound.
 This, therefore, involves the child understanding the letters and sounds.
+Reading the text is paramount to the letter knowledge.

 Ways to Encourage Letter Knowledge